Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 scots dumpy chicken

 Scots Dumpy Chicken, from the name itself, originated in Scotland.
 This chicken has been around since the early days of the twentieth century.
-However, it is believed that the history of this breed is way past that.

 Written in history, one of the Scots Dumpy Chicken’s famous characteristics is being a “Time Alarm Clock Bird”.
 They are recognized with this label because this breed of chicken has the ability to wake up at the same hour.
 May it be at night time or in the daytime.